 Though, employers can designate workers as full-time employees whenever they choose to do so.

-Here, our experienced Los Angeles, CA wage and hour attorneys explain the most important things that you need to know about part-time hours in California.
+Here, the experienced Los Angeles, CA wage and hour attorneys at Workplace Rights Law Group, LLP explain the most important things that you need to know about part-time hours in California.

 Part-Time Hours: California